Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 	}

 ### writeWithoutResponse(value)
-Use the `writeWithoutResponse()` function to write a characteristic value on demand.
-The `value` parameter is an `ArrayBuffer` containing the value to write.
+Use the `writeWithoutResponse` function to write a characteristic value on demand.
+The `value` parameter is an `ArrayBuffer` containing the characteristic value to write.

 To write the [URI](https://www.bluetooth.com/specifications/gatt/viewer?attributeXmlFile=org.bluetooth.characteristic.uri.xml) characteristic value in the [HTTP Proxy](https://www.bluetooth.com/specifications/gatt/viewer?attributeXmlFile=org.bluetooth.service.http_proxy.xml) service: